Shutdown raises fear of hackers, cybersecurity ‘brain drain’

 Certificates require the owner to prove they own a domain.
 If not, there’s a risk that website URLs can be spoofed and people can be tricked into visiting a fraudulent website, said Robert Siciliano, a security analyst at Hotspot Shield.

-“A website is like any vehicle and is required to go through some general maintenance — and without that maintenance, things began to fail and there are vulnerabilities,” said Siciliano.
+“A website is like any vehicle and is required to go through some general maintenance — and without that maintenance, things began to fail and there are vulnerabilities,” Siciliano said.

 In a hypothetical scenario, a bad actor could set up a fake government website, trick someone into entering their password and then have access to personal information that could be used to steal identities.

-While much of threat detection is automated, humans still play a vital role in reviewing threats and making sure a website’s cybersecurity hygiene is up to date, said experts.
+While much of threat detection is automated, humans still play a vital role in reviewing threats and making sure a website’s cybersecurity hygiene is up to date, experts said.

-“Cybersecurity is generally a manual process that involves boots on the ground and the eyes and ears of those who engage in responding to digital attacks, understanding the nuances of updating critical security patches, website security certificates, and general website or network maintenance to prevent intrusions,” said Siciliano.
+“Cybersecurity is generally a manual process that involves boots on the ground and the eyes and ears of those who engage in responding to digital attacks, understanding the nuances of updating critical security patches, website security certificates, and general website or network maintenance to prevent intrusions,” Siciliano said.

 As the shutdown drags on, Fick said hackers — potential bad actors acting on behalf of foreign governments — are receiving a message that the U.S. federal cybersecurity infrastructure isn’t in the best shape to defend against attacks.

-“It’s sending a signal to the world that our federal government has reached a degree of dysfunction where, despite everything we say, we are willing to leave chunks of the government uncovered," said Fick.
+“It’s sending a signal to the world that our federal government has reached a degree of dysfunction where, despite everything we say, we are willing to leave chunks of the government uncovered," Fick said.